ClearSkyDev/clearsky_photo_reports/README.md

 Reports can include additional PDF, DOCX or CSV files.
 Use the **Attach 3rd-Party Reports** section in the Send Report screen to upload documents or provide a link.
 Attachments are stored with the report and appear as download links in exported HTML and emails.

+## Multi-Property Report Builder

+Inspectors can now add multiple properties within a single inspection.
+Each property has its own optional address and full photo section workflow.
+Tabs keep the capture process organized and exports combine all properties into one report.
+When more than one property is present a table of contents is generated.